 This might sound like an odd one, but think of the stress of dinging or denting your brand new car, and it’ll make sense.
 Buying brand new is great when you drive it out of the dealership, but you’ll soon be hypersensitive to the simple presence of another vehicle in your space.

-An RV bought from salvage comes with its own character (read: dings and dents).
+An RV bought from salvage has its own character (read: dings and dents).
 Of course, we’re not talking about a car-shaped crevice in the side of your new home on wheels.
 But buying second-hand helps take the stress out of driving your RV, so you can focus on simply enjoying the journey instead.

 The Joys of Buying an RV from Salvage Explained